phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  3B.
 HOE TE GEBRUIKEN (VOOR CLI)

  Please refer to the "HOE TE INSTALLEREN (VOOR CLI)" section of this readme file.

  Be aware that, although future versions of phpMussel should support other systems, at this time, phpMussel CLI mode support is only optimized for use on Windows based system (you can, of course, try it on other systems, but I can't guarantee it'll work as intended).

- Also be aware that phpMussel is not the functional equivelant of a complete anti-virus suite, and unlike conventional anti-virus suites, does not monitor active memory or detect viruses on-the-fly!
+ Also be aware that phpMussel is not the functional equivalent of a complete anti-virus suite, and unlike conventional anti-virus suites, does not monitor active memory or detect viruses on-the-fly!
 It will only detect viruses contained by those specific files that you explicitly tell it to scan.